typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 );
 ```

-For this design to work, it is necessary to create a tracker PG/plSQL function that records edge function information before deploying them.
+For this design to work, creating a tracker PG/plSQL function that records edge function information before deploying them is required.

-#### Edge Function Tracker
+#### Edge Function Tracker/Deployer

 ```sql
 CREATE OR REPLACE FUNCTION manage_edge_functions()